railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_productivity.rst

 Some convincing results
 ^^^^^^^^^^^^^^^^^^^^^^^

-After a few days of carefully practicing this method, users have reported the following
+After a few days of carefully practising this method, users have reported the following
 improvements:

 * a reduction in the number of tasks and objectives that were forgotten,